dariotrinchero/recipes/Stir-Fry & Noodles/Ultimate Vegan Ramen with Miso Broth.md

 # Notes

-- #todo/cooking Compare with the more basic miso ramen in East by Meera Sohla.
+- #todo Compare with the more basic miso ramen in East by Meera Sohla.
 - Shichimi togarashi is a Japanese seven-spice blend that can be found in Japanese markets.
 If unavailable, substitute with 2 1/2 teaspoons chile powder and 1 teaspoon roasted sesame seeds